GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step08/Tutorial.rst

 with meaningful names.
 The names given to these single-physics solver instances will be used to recognize them and create the coupling.

-To define a poroelastic coupling, we will effectively define three solvers:
+To define a poromechanical coupling, we will effectively define three solvers:

  - the single-physics flow solver, a solver of type ``SinglePhaseFVM`` called here ``SinglePhaseFlowSolver`` (more information on these solvers at :ref:`SinglePhaseFlow`),
  - the small-stress Lagrangian mechanics solver, a solver of type ``SolidMechanicsLagrangianSSLE`` called here ``LinearElasticitySolver`` (more information here: :ref:`SolidMechanicsLagrangianFEM`),
- - the coupling solver that will bind the two single-physics solvers above, an object of type ``Poroelastic`` called here ``PoroelasticitySolver`` (more information at :ref:`PoroelasticSolver`).
+ - the coupling solver that will bind the two single-physics solvers above, an object of type ``SinglePhasePoromechanics`` called here ``PoroelasticitySolver`` (more information at :ref:`PoroelasticSolver`).

 Note that the ``name`` attribute of these solvers is chosen by the user and is not imposed by GEOSX.

-The two single-physics solvers are parameterized as explained in their respective documentation, each with their own tolerances, verbosity levels, target regions, and other solver-specific attributes.
+The two single-physics solvers are parameterized as explained in their respective documentation.

 Let us focus our attention on the coupling solver.
-This solver (``PoroelasticitySolver``) uses a set of attributes that specifically describe the coupling for a poroelastic framework.
+This solver (``PoroelasticitySolver``) uses a set of attributes that specifically describe the coupling for a poromechanical framework.
 For instance, we must point this solver to the correct fluid solver (here: ``SinglePhaseFlowSolver``), the correct solid solver (here: ``LinearElasticitySolver``).
 Now that these two solvers are tied together inside the coupling solver, we have a coupled multiphysics problem defined.
 More parameters are required to characterize a coupling.
-Here, we specify the coupling type (``FIM``, fully implicit method; a choice among several possible options), the discretization method (``FE1``, defined further in the input file), and the target regions (here, we only have one, ``Region1``).
+Here, we specify
+the discretization method (``FE1``, defined further in the input file), and the target regions (here, we only have one, ``Domain``).

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/PoroElastic_Terzaghi_FIM.xml